covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.6.9 =
+Adjustment to inspector fields to show more characters, and visibility extension set to expand by default

 = 1.6.8 =
 Fixed a bug causing horizontal blocks to be uneditable.
 Updated dev packages.
 Fixed sidebar fields hard to see on some views.
 Minor bug fixes and tweaks to some templates and interface elements.
 Added translations folder and initial english translation files.
 Adjusted patterns, and preview code to account for new preview dialog features.